No passwords, No popups, No AI, No cost:

 But anyway ... you seem to want to start with Bonderite M-FE 1070 Iron Phosphate, and then top this off with Bonderite M-PT 54 NC.
 You should check with Henkel whether this is a reasonable & sound sequence for their two chemistries (I suspect that it is not, Henkel seems to be saying that the Bonderite M-PT 54 NC is for use on zinc phosphated surfaces, not iron phosphated surfaces) ... but maybe, since iron phosphate won't really 'take' on aluminum anyway, Henkel will feel that it is okay.
 Regardless, you are discussing processing aluminum through a treatment cycle normally used for steel; you should be using one optimized for aluminum if you are processing no steel on the line.
 Again, this should be resolved by Henkel, not helpers on the internet.

-The claim that iron phosphate is 'better' than zinc phosphate is dubious; zinc phosphate is a more complex, more expensive, more corrosion-resistant, generally more robust pretreatment, although iron phosphate does have some advantages.
+But your claim that iron phosphate is 'better' than zinc phosphate is dubious; zinc phosphate is a more complex, more expensive, more corrosion-resistant, pretreatment -- although iron phosphate does have some advantages such as economy, simplicity, and sometimes better formability after painting without loss of adhesion.

 Luck & Regards,